wjessop/wjessop/content/posts/humidity-temperature-and-pressure-sensing-on-a-raspberry-pi-with-go.md

 ![Buddha's Hand](/img/posts/buddhas-hand.jpg#right)

-A few months ago I bought a couple of lemon trees to grow in my conservatory, but most excitingly for me, a [Buddah's hand tree](https://en.wikipedia.org/wiki/Buddha%27s_hand).
+A few months ago I bought a couple of lemon trees to grow in my conservatory, but most excitingly for me, a [Buddha's hand tree](https://en.wikipedia.org/wiki/Buddha%27s_hand).
 This tree was fairly expensive, and I wanted to maximise it's chances of surviving and hopefully thriving.
 Citrus trees are quite sensitive to extremes of temperature (they obviously don't like cold, but apparently don't like excess heat either) and also humidity, preferring an atmosphere of around 50% relative humidity or more.

 It was for this reason that I decided to start experimenting with climate monitoring.